 How We Can Help:

 At UNC, our goal is to individualize the care approach to your child.
 During your first visit, your child will undergo a thorough evaluation by our child neurologist, Dr. Trau, who will screen your child for both tics and tic-related disorders.
 A primary goal is to determine how your child’s tics (and potential co-existing psychiatric disorders) are affecting him or her.
 Since no two children are identical, an individualized plan will be made based on your child’s unique needs.
 Potential plans may include monitoring the tics (no therapy recommended), CBIT, pharmacological intervention, and addressing any co-existing conditions.

-Given that psychiatric conditions such as ADHD, OCD, anxiety, and depression are common in children with tics, addressing these conditions may be warranted.
-At UNC, we stand ready with a dedicated group of professionals who specialize in these conditions including Dr. Bedford and the Child Psychiatry Neurodevelopmental clinic as well as Dr. Duquette (neuropsychology).
-For families who would prefer to address any psychiatric needs closer to home, our neurology social worker, Ms. Draffin, is available to help coordinate care.
+Given that other conditions such as ADHD, OCD, anxiety, depression and learning difficulties are common in children with tics, addressing these conditions may be warranted.
+At UNC, we stand ready with a dedicated group of professionals who specialize in these conditions.
+Psychological treatments (counseling and cognitive behavioral therapy) are addressed in the clinic overseen by Dr. Jennifer Youngstrom, PhD, and consideration for psychiatric medical management is available in our child psychiatry department.
+To help evaluate the various learning conditions that frequently occur in children with tic disorders, neuropsychiatric testing is offered by Dr. Peter Duquette, PhD.
+For patients who would prefer to address psychiatric needs in other ways or closer to home, our clinical social worker, Alyssa Draffin, LCSW, is available to help.

 Meet our team: